 Toyota Motor Corporation is known mostly for building rock-solid SUVs and family sedans for customers around the world.
 Early in its life though, times were tougher.
-Exporting Japanese cars to the United States and other Western Countries was difficult.
+Exporting Japanese vehicles to the United States and other Western Countries was difficult.
 People saw Japanese products as inferior products at the time.
-In the creation of the 1960s Toyota 2000GT, the first Japanese Super Car, Toyota was instrumental in changing the face of the Japanese motor industry and shifted the perception of Japanese cars to the world.
-The 2000GT would go on to not only developing an iconic role on the silver screen as a Bond car but would become the first Japanese car to sell for over $1,000,000.
+In the creation of the 1960s Toyota 2000GT, the first Japanese Super Car, Toyota was instrumental in changing the face of the Japanese motor industry and shifted the perception of Japanese vehicles to the world.
+The 2000GT would go on to not only developing an iconic role on the silver screen as a Bond car but would become the first Japanese vehicle to sell for over $1,000,000.

 The Beginning of the 2000GT

 At the end of World War II, Japan struggled to rebuild itself as a nation.
 Rebuilding its industries and finding buyers for Japanese products was a top priority.
 Most Japanese consumer products, unfortunately, were seen as inferior by consumers in the U.S. and established western nations.

 The management of most Japanese industries struggled to understand their new western markets.
 They did finally begin to succeed by using new technology and produced consumer-friendly cameras, binoculars, and transistor radios of excellent quality.

 But larger manufacturers, like those in the automotive industry, found themselves at a disadvantage.
 Except for the very rich, most people in Japan did not own automobiles.
 With such a limited, small market in their homeland, the Japanese auto manufacturers looked for other markets to conquer.
 They recognized that the market for small inexpensive vehicles was beginning to boom in Britain and Europe, and decided to try to also market their cars there.